 - The -c parameter is used to enable resumable download.

 - The -O parameter is used to save the downloaded result as a file with the specified name (the file extension is .tar.gz or .xb.gz as included in the URL).

 - If you enter more than one download URL, then you must include each download URL in a pair of single quotation marks ('').
 Otherwise, the download fails.

-- Why are there two binary log files that have the same name for an RDS for MySQL instance?
+- Why are there two binary log files that have the same name for an RDS MySQL instance?

-RDS for MySQL works in the master/slave HA architecture.
+RDS MySQL works in the master/slave HA architecture.
 Therefore, both the master and slave instances generate binary logs.
 You can distinguish between two binary log files that have the same name based on their Instance IDs.
 To view the IDs of the master and slave instances, you can go to the Service Availability page.